hillnz/rpi-docker-build/README.md

 Ensure you run within the virtualenv (such as with `poetry run ./build.py`).

 Alternatively, run in Docker with `docker-compose run build`.
-A pre-built image is available at `jonoh/rpi-docker-build`, you can modify `docker-compose.yml` if you'd like to use this instead of building it yourself.
+This uses a pre-built image (`jonoh/rpi-docker-build`).

 ```
 Usage: build.py [OPTIONS] OUTPUT_IMAGE [OUTPUT_BOOT_FILES]